 This chart shows how global plastics emitted into the oceans breaks down by region.

 Packaging is the dominant sectoral use of plastics globally accounting for 42 percent (146 million tonnes) in 2016.
 This was followed by construction with 19 percent (65 million tonnes).
 You can view plastic use across main sector categories here.

 Since packaging tends to have a much lower product lifetime than other products (such as construction or textiles), it is also dominant in terms of annual waste generation.
 It is responsible for almost half of global plastic waste — the breakdown by sector is shown in the chart here.

 We cover this question more fully in our entry on Plastics, found here.

-In summary, best estimates suggest that approximately 80 percent of global ocean plastics come from land-based sources, and the remaining 20 percent from marine.4 Marine inputs here are dominated by fishing activity, including discarded nets, fishing lines, and abandoned vessels.
+In summary, best estimates suggest that approximately 80% of global ocean plastics come from land-based sources, and the remaining 20% from marine.2 Marine inputs here are dominated by fishing activity, including discarded nets, fishing lines, and abandoned vessels.